NicolasPassos/sapguipy/README.md

 ```

 ### The sky is the limit (or in this case, SAP Script)
-You can do what do you want to do with SAP session generated.
+You can do whatever you want with SAP session generated.
 If the methods of this package don't do what you need, you can build for your own using SAP Script docs.
 ```python
 with SapGui(sid='PRD',user='USR',pwd='AnPassword',mandante='900',language='PT') as sap: